Physical Address

 #image_title

-To answer the burning question, “What is a Cousin-in-Law?” we must first understand how marriage binds not only two individuals but also their families.
-A cousin-in-law is the child of one’s spouse’s aunt or uncle.
-In other words, this person would be a cousin of your spouse or partner.
+To know the cousin-in-law meaning, we need to explore how marriage connects not just two individuals but also their families.
+A cousin-in-law refers to the child of your spouse’s aunt or uncle.
+In simpler terms, this person is your spouse’s cousin, and through marriage, they become part of your extended family too.

-Think about it like this — when you get married to someone, you are also gaining an entirely new set of relatives through them.
-Your spouse’s brothers become your brothers-in-law, their parents become your in-laws, and yes, even their cousins become your cousins-in-law!
+Think of it this way—when you marry someone, you gain a whole new set of relationships.
+Your spouse’s siblings become your brothers-in-law or sisters-in-law, their parents become your in-laws, and yes, their cousins are now your cousins-in-law!
+Marriage, therefore, extends the circle of family, enriching your life with new connections and relationships.

 Different Types of Cousins-in-law